 Mobile Nav Trigger

-Participating teachers will receive 10 ECTS through the National University of Ireland Galway’s Centre for Adult Learning and Professional Development fully funded by CÚRAM.
+Participating teachers will receive 10 ECTS through University of Galway’s Centre for Adult Learning and Professional Development fully funded by CÚRAM.

-To apply or find out more email sarah.gundy@nuigalway.ie
+To apply or find out more email sarah.gundy@universityofgalway.ie, or click here

 What is the programme?